-According to Vet Times, any foreign body, such as a millet seed, tumor, or fungal granuloma, can cause a partial or complete blockage of airflow, which is responsible for the squeaking noise affected parrots make.
+According to Vet Times, any foreign body, such as a millet seed, tumor, or fungal granuloma, can cause a partial or complete blockage of airflow, which is responsible for the squeaking noise.

 Why Do Parrots Purr?

-Purring is a unique sound that parrots make, signifying affection.
-Not all birds purr, but those that do make the sound when they feel comfortable in their owners’ presence and have bonded with them.
+Purring signifies affection.
+Not all parrots purr, but those that do make the sound when they feel comfortable in their owners’ presence and have bonded with them.

-Some parrots purr when snuggling into their owners or when they’re being petted, strengthening your connection.
+Some parrots purr when snuggling with their owners or being petted, strengthening the connection.

 However, purring sounds similar to a low-pitched growl, which is a sign of anger and annoyance.
 Listen closely to your parrot to determine if you can distinguish between the two sounds.

-You can observe your bird’s demeanor for signs of either comfort or distress, and this should help you figure out what noise it is you’re hearing.
+You can observe your parrot’s demeanor for signs of comfort or distress, enabling you to figure out what noise you’re hearing.
 If your parrot’s happy, you’ll notice the following signs: